nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/reference/Localized/+page.svelte.md

 <PropDescription name="elements" type="Record<string, TagElement | ComponentElement>">

 A configuration object for securely injecting HTML elements (using `TagElement`) or Svelte components (using `ComponentElement`) into placeholders within the Fluent message.

-See the [Advanced Features guide]({base}/docs/advanced-features) for details.
+See the [Configuring the `elements` Prop](#configuring-the-elements-prop) section below for details.

 </PropDescription>